 In many states, the DMV keeps track of drivers' records through a points system.
 The DMV gets notified whenever you’re convicted of a moving violation and adds points to your license.
 The number of points will depend on your state's particular scale and the infraction's seriousness.

 These points can cause your car insurance rates to increase.
-And if you end up accumulating too many points, your driver's license could be suspended.
+And if you accumulate too many points, your driver's license could be suspended.
 Usually, you'll get a warning if you get close to that point.

 Nine states do not currently use a driver's license point system: